We dive into what the virus means for Singaporeans, necessary precautions to take, travel advisories and how to keep yourself stress-free.

 - Sushi and sashimi can wait.
 Avoid consuming raw and undercooked meat.

 Life goes on…

-No use panicking over what you can’t control, but what you can do is be good to your gut and boost your immune system by consuming adequate fruits and veggies, slurping up on juices, clocking in enough exercise, getting ample sleep and ensuring a stress-free lifestyle.
+No use panicking over what you can’t control, but what you can do is be good to your gut and boost your immune system by consuming adequate fruits and veggies, slurping up on juices, clocking in enough exercise at home, getting ample sleep and ensuring a stress-free lifestyle.

-If you’re running a temperature, please, please take the day off and stay home – even if you don’t necessarily “feel” sick.
-Alternatively, for those of you who prefer to avoid crowded areas until things die down, we’ve got plenty of suggestions for you to keep busy at home.
-Start by ordering your meal in, then catch up on your favourite TV show, spruce up your space with new furniture, lift your mood with aromatherapy, bake that recipe you bookmarked eons ago and treat yourself to some online shopping.
+Please, please stay home as much as you can – even if you aren’t running a temperature.
+We’ve got plenty of suggestions for you to keep busy at home.
+Start by ordering your meal and favourite tipples, then catch up on a TV show or listen to a podcast, spruce up your space, lift your mood with aromatherapy, say yes to at-home facials, bake that recipe you bookmarked eons ago and treat yourself to some online shopping.

 Honestly, it’s pretty straightforward.
 Outbreak or not, observing basic personal hygiene is key and being socially responsible is pretty obvious.
-With a little initiative and awareness, we can kick the 2019 novel coronavirus in the butt, fosho!
+Singapore is not on Dorscon Red alert and let’s keep it that way!
+With a little initiative, awareness and social distancing, we can kick Covid-19 in the butt, fosho!
 Let’s do this, people!